anoadragon453/matrix-reminder-bot/README.md

 * `<reminder text>` is the text that the bot will remind you with.

-Have the bot ping you and everyone else in the room about something (assuming the bot has permissions to do so):
+Have the bot ping you and everyone else in the room about something (assuming the bot has permissions to do so - by default the bot needs the moderator power level for this):

 ```
 !remindroom <time>; <reminder text>